SNUDerek/snuderek.github.com/sshguide.md

 - `User name` is your remote user name
 - `Auth type` is password (remote system login password) or key
 - `Python Interpreter Path` is your `python` path. this will depend on if you are using eg `anaconda`
+- finally you will be asked a save path for the project on the remote machine (files will be transfered there)
-- to get path to default python, remote into machine and do:
+- NOTE: to get path to default python, remote into machine and do:

 `user@remote:~$ which python`